suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 content of the SUIT_Encryption_Info structure is explained in {{AES-KW}}
 (for AES-KW) and in {{ES-DH}} (for ES-DH).

+Once a CEK is available, the steps described in {{content-enc}} are applicable.
+These steps apply to both content key distribution methods described in this section.

 The SUIT_Encryption_Info structure is either carried inside the suit-directive-override-parameters or the suit-directive-set-parameters parameters used in the "Directive Write" and "Directive Copy" directives.